pankhalk/canfd_stm32g4/README.md

 # CANFD Loopback Test – STM32G474

-A bare-metal FDCAN internal loopback test for the **STM32G474** microcontroller, built with STM32CubeIDE and the HAL library.
+A FDCAN internal loopback test for the **STM32G474** microcontroller, built with STM32CubeIDE and the HAL library.
 The firmware transmits a CAN FD frame and immediately receives it back through the internal loopback path, verifying that the FDCAN peripheral is working correctly.

 ---